2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2009 No Mint Mark Log Cabin Penny Value

 The 2009 No Mint Mark Log Cabin Penny is a copper-plated zinc coin struck at the Philadelphia Mint for general circulation.
-As the first design in the Lincoln Bicentennial series, it holds a natural appeal for collectors who want to build a complete set, and its value can range quite a bit depending on one key factor: color.
+As the first design in the Lincoln Bicentennial series, it holds a natural appeal for collectors building a complete set.

-The highest recorded sale for this coin was an MS68RD example that fetched $4,800 at auction in 2025.
+The highest recorded sale for this coin was an MS68RD example that fetched $4,800 in April 2025.
 That said, most examples in circulated condition are worth close to face value, and meaningful premiums really only begin at MS65 and above.
+In MS67 condition, Philadelphia examples have reached around $300.

 2009 No Mint Mark Log Cabin Penny (RD) Price/Grade Chart